Meowrin/al-guides-temporary/OpSi.md

 First time you enter an area for the story it costs no AP, it will cost AP after that.
 They also do not give EXP except the boss fight iirc.

 #### Map stars
 - Each map has 5 stars you can get.
+Star 4 and 5 are for now "???" meaning locked and can't be obtained so just ignore it.
 Press information -> exploration progress to show the  objectives for the current area.
 3 objectives are revealed on the first time you enter an area.
 [Intel] can spawn [randomly(?)] revealing an additional star requirement.
 - Star rewards can be claimed at ports. (there's like over 50 regions so dw about rushing this content)